HaojiaWu/CellScopes.jl/docs/Visium_more_viz/README.md

 ```

 ### 4. Visualize gene expression on the full-res H&E image
 Now the Visium object in CellScopes should have three H&E images: low res, high res and full res.
 They are stored in the ```imageData``` slot.
 The low and high resolution images were from the Space Ranger output.
-For visualizing genes in the entire organ, we recommend to use the low resolution image (by setting ```img_res = "low"```) since this can save time and there is minimal noticeable difference to the naked eye between low and full resolution when showing genes in large view.
+For visualizing genes in the entire organ, we recommend to use the low resolution image (by setting ```img_res = "low"```) since this can save time and there is minimal noticeable difference to the naked eye between low and full resolution when showing genes in a large view.
 ```julia
 cs.sp_feature_plot(visium, ["CEACAM6"];
     marker_size = 7, color_keys=["azure1", "lightsteelblue1" ,"blue"],